ozee31/56kode/src/content/blog/level-up-react-mastering-context.md

 State management is a fundamental challenge in React application development.
 We've already explored `useState` and `useReducer` in our previous articles, but these hooks are primarily designed to manage a component's local state.
 What happens when multiple components, potentially far apart in the component tree, need to access the same state?

 This is where React's Context API comes in, an integrated solution for global state management.
-In this article, we'll explore in depth the internal workings of Context, its optimizations in React 19, and how to use it effectively in your applications.
+In this article, we'll explore in depth the internal workings of Context, optimization techniques, and how to use it effectively in your applications.

 We'll also compare Context with popular libraries like Zustand and Redux, to help you choose the solution that best fits your needs.